 Johnston Canyon Parking Facilities

-For those who choose to ride a bike to Johnston Canyon, it’s important to note that there are bike racks at the main entrance to Johnston Canyon and in the P1 parking lot.
+There is also a nice cafe and bistro with a gift shop and toilets at the start of the trailhead, but you should only use these facilities if you are a patron of the business.
+For those who ride a bike to Johnston Canyon, it’s important to note that bike racks are at the main entrance and in the P1 parking lot.
 Make sure to bring a bike lock for your bike.

 Our Favorite Tours and Excursions in Banff